KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/sarvam_khalvidam_brahma_all_this_is_the_absolute.md

 Only **different expressions of the same reality**.

 ## The Collapse of Inside and Outside

 Before this recognition, life is divided:

 * inner vs. outer
 * self vs. world
 * consciousness vs. matter
 * spirit vs. body

-Sarvam Khalvidam Brahma dissolves these lines.
+Sarvam Khalvidam Brahma collapses these lines.

 The body is not *in* the world.
 The world is not *outside* awareness.

 Both appear **within the same field of being**.

-Not metaphorically — experientially.
+Not metaphorically.
+Experientially.

 ## Why This Is the Most Grounded Teaching

 This realization does not lift you out of life.

 It roots you *into it*.

 When all is Brahman:

 * washing dishes is not less sacred than meditation
 * the nervous system is not an obstacle, but a gateway
 * water, breath, food, rest become expressions of intelligence